helenoid/Raneto/polymicrobial-systems/content-examples/usage/configuration.md

 Sort: 1
 */

-To edit the configuration of Raneto you need to edit `config.js` in the root directory.
+To edit the configuration of Polymicrobial Systems you need to edit `config.js` in the root directory.
 It should contain config variables like:

 ```